Interaction-driven quantum phase transitions between topological and crystalline orders of electrons: Competition between FQH liquids and electronic crystals

-Between these FQH regions, the transport properties change qualitatively, indicating phase transitions into a WC at $\nu=\frac{1}{3}$ and into a reentrant integer quantum Hall (RIQH) state at $\nu=\frac{7}{3}$; see Figs.~\ref{fig:figure1}b and \ref{fig:figure1}c.
+The essence of our results is captured in Fig.~\ref{fig:figure1}.
+At very large displacement fields ($|D| \gtrsim 500~\mathrm{mV/nm}$ at $12~\mathrm{T}$) lead to an inversion of the $N=0$ and $N=1$ levels with the same spin and valley quantum numbers \cite{xiang2023intra}.
+The $N=0$ levels fully reside on one graphene layer, and thus, their energies are affected more strongly by the displacement field rather than the energies of the $N=1$ levels, which have non-zero weights on both graphene layers.
+At $D=0$, the $N=0$ levels have lower energy than $N=1$ with the same spin and valley quantum numbers, hence the electron-doped levels $(\nu >0 )$ cross at large $|D|$ ($\gtrsim 500~\mathrm{mV/nm}$ at $12~\mathrm{T}$)~\cite{xiang2023intra}.
+At fixed fractional filling factors $0<\nu<1$ and $2<\nu<3$, the character of the partially filled level changes from $N=0$ at low $D$ to $N=1$ at larger $D$ through an avoided crossing, as illustrated in Fig.~\ref{fig:figure1}b ; see also SM~\ref{app.numerics} for the calculation of Landau levels energies as function of displacement field.
+At $\nu=\frac{1}{3}$ and $\nu=\frac{7}{3}$, FQH states form on either side of the crossings.
+Figs.~\ref{fig:figure1}c and \ref{fig:figure1}d show well-quantized fractional Hall conductances $G_{xy} =\frac{1}{3}$ and $G_{xy} =\frac{7}{3}$, respectively, in units of $e^2/h$, while the longitudinal conductances satisfy $G_{xx} \ll G_{xy}$.
+Between these FQH regions, the transport properties change qualitatively, indicating phase transitions into a WC at $\nu=\frac{1}{3}$ and into a reentrant integer quantum Hall (RIQH) state at $\nu=\frac{7}{3}$; see Figs.~\ref{fig:figure1}c and \ref{fig:figure1}d.
 At $\nu=\frac{1}{3}$, $G_{xy}$ ceases to be quantized and decreases, while $G_{xx}$ increases and becomes comparable to $G_{xy}$, consistent with a weakly pinned WC \cite{Andrei.1988.Observation, Goldman.1990, Jiang.1990, Chen.2006.Melting, Deng.2016.Commensurability, maryenko2018composite, Rosales.2021.Competition, Singh.2024.Developing, Madathil.2023, Madathil.2024}.
-We attribute the non-zero values of $G_{xy}$ and $G_{xx}$ to geometrical properties of the device and the measurement parameters (see SM Sec.~\ref{sec:app:devicesAndSetup}).
+We attribute the non-zero values of $G_{xy}$ and $G_{xx}$ to geometrical properties of the device and the measurement parameters (see SM Sec.~1 at \cite{SM}).
 At $\nu=\frac{7}{3}$, the Hall conductance becomes integer, $G_{xy}=2$ with zero $G_{xx}$, as expected for a RIQH state.
 It can be regarded as a WC in the partially filled level on top of an integer quantum Hall effect from the fully filled levels \cite{Chen.2019.Competing, Liu.2012, Liu.2014, Shingla.2021}.
-Near the transitions between FQH and WC or RIQH behavior, the longitudinal conductance exhibits narrow peaks; for data from D2, see SM Sec. \ref{sec:app:figure1_D2}.
+Near the transitions between FQH and WC or RIQH behavior, the longitudinal conductance exhibits narrow peaks; for data from D2, see SM Sec.~2 at \cite{SM}.